bjBSU/slim_VT/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+# User Guide

+1. Git clone both of the repositories.

+2. Install necessary imports

+3. Create runner file

+4. Add the logger configure line to runner if not already added

+5. In two separate anaconda(or any kind) terminals(or the same location) go to the the repositories

+  5.1 First in the terminal with the Angular logger component enter - ng serve - once inside the logger,     this     (in a few seconds will spin up the angular application.
+Once its spun up click or go to the location.
+  5.2 In the second terminal start up the runner soon after by running - python runner.py

+6. Once both terminals are running wait a couple of seconds and the modules should show (the more complicated the connections the longer it may take)

+7. If you need to restart the runner for whatever reason close the old and then refresh the angular application

+8. If you need to restart the angular application, stop the runner and follow step 5